FragHub/Rules/fragadelphia_rules_and_regulations.md

  ### 3.3 Time-outs

-* 3.3.1 All teams are given 3 tactical time-outs per map played.
+* 3.3.1 All teams are given 3 tactical time-outs for the regulation rounds of each map .
 All forms of communication are allowed during a tactical time-out.
+* * 3.3.1.1 At the start of overtime, all existing tactical timeouts saved from regulation are removed.
+Each team is awarded one tactical timeout for each overtime period.

 * 3.3.2 All teams are given the ability to activate technical time-outs during any freeze-time.
 All forms of communication except communication with an admin are prohibited during technical time-outs, and will result in a penalty.